uxdxdev/uxdxdev.github.io/content/blog/pure-vs-deterministic/index.md

 console.assert(actual === 89, actual) // then
 ```

-Nondeterministic functions are difficult to reason about and test effectively, stay away from these if you can.
+Nondeterministic functions are difficult to reason about and test effectively, stay away from these or refactor them if you can.
 In the above example the results we are asserting could be affected by another part of the system changing the value of `variableX`.
 We do not know how or when this could happen, so how do we test this effectively?

 ### Deterministic